McBoyish/McBoyish/readme.md

 ## I'm a Software Developer!

-- 👨🏼‍🎓 Graduating (in Summer 2023) from Concordia University, Quebec, Canada in B.Sc Computer Science.
+- Computer science graduate at Concordia University, Quebec, Canada.

 - Enjoy learning and knowing new technologies and stuff.

-- Love learning how to develop games

 ---